fbladilo/testing/README.md

 In order to execute an OCP3 all-in-one deployment, you need to define several environment variables.

-Task specific:
+Pre-requirements :

 - `OCP3_VERSION` - version of cluster to be provisioned.
 Should be specified as 'v3\.[0-9]+'.
 If not set, will be used 'v3.11'.

 - `WORKSPACE` - from [other variables](https://github.com/fusor/mig-ci#list-of-other-environment-variables).
 Create a directory in `$WORKSPACE/keys` and save your AWS ssh private key, it will be used on the newly created instance.
 The name of the key is captured from `$EC2_KEY`.
-  - The ssh private key file should be accessible in `${WORKSPACE}/keys/${EC2_KEY}.pem`.
+  - The resulting ssh private key file should be accessible in `${WORKSPACE}/keys/${EC2_KEY}.pem`.
 This key can be used to ssh into the instance once is deployed.

 ### Deploying OA cluster outside of CI :

-- Setup all of the required [environment variables](https://github.com/fusor/mig-ci#list-of-other-environment-variables), including the ones mentioned in the previous paragraph.
+- Define all of the *required* [environment variables](https://github.com/fusor/mig-ci#list-of-other-environment-variables), including the pre-requirements mentioned in the previous paragraph.

 - To deploy an OA `ansible-playbook deploy_ocp3_cluster.yml -e prefix=name_for_instance`.
 You can specify deployment type with `-e oa_deployment_type=openshift-enterprise/origin`.
 Default is the enterprise one.
 When prefix is not specified, you `ansible_user` variable will be used.

-If you want to select the upstream version of openshift, you can add `-e oa_deployment_type=origin` tag to previous step.
+If you want to select the upstream version of openshift, you can add `-e oa_deployment_type=origin` to the previous step.

 - To destroy the instance and all attached resources `ansible-playbook destroy_ocp3_cluster.yml -e prefix=name_for_instance`.